Renew America's Nonprofits Grant Program

 Eligible organizations

-The U.S. Department of Energy (DOE) has outlined specific eligibility criteria.
-Eligible organizations must be 501c3 nonprofit organizations with documentation from the IRS.
+The U.S. Department of Energy (DOE) outlined specific eligibility criteria.
+Eligible organizations must be 501(c)(3) nonprofit organizations with documentation from the IRS.
 Eligible nonprofits must own the buildings to receive funds for energy conservation improvements and be able to provide documentation to MARC and DOE.
 The name of the building owner must match the IRS nonprofit name.

 Program service area

 The service area is limited to MARC’s nine-county region (Cass, Clay, Jackson, Platte and Ray counties in Missouri, and Johnson, Leavenworth, Miami and Wyandotte in Kansas).
+There is a preference for buildings that are located in or provide services to disadvantaged people living in areas.

 Eligible projects and activities